US STOCKS-Futures up, pointing to rebound after 3-day decline

 NEW YORK, Aug 8 U.S. stock index futures were higher on Thursday, indicating that equities would rebound following three straight days of losses, though steep gains may be hard to come by with few market catalysts.

-While investors have digested the new uncertainty over the U.S. central bank's stimulus, Wall Street may struggle to return to its recent records, given a dearth of catalysts.
+* While uncertainty over the Fed's stimulus may now be priced into markets, Wall Street may struggle to return to its recent records, given a dearth of catalysts.
 Daily trading volume this week has been among the lowest this year.

-"There are still concerns about the Fed, but I think they have largely been priced into markets," said Randy Billhardt, head of capital markets at MLV & Co in New York.
-"The trend of the market should remain higher."

-Retail stocks will be in the spotlight as companies report their monthly same-store sales data.
+* Retail stocks will be in focus as companies report their monthly same-store sales data.
 Costco Wholesale Corp's July sales came in below expectations.

-Green Mountain Coffee Roasters Inc late Wednesday reported third-quarter revenue that missed expectations, though it raised its full-year profit view.
-Shares fell 4.8 percent to $75.42 in premarket trading.
+* Green Mountain Coffee Roasters Inc late Wednesday reported third-quarter revenue that missed expectations, though it raised its full-year profit view.

 * Says approved issue of secured/unsecured, redeemable, non-convertible debentures for an amount upto 1.50 billion rupees